tytydraco/yessleep/out/Girl_Dinner.md

 "What?"
 I asked when I realized Monica was awaiting a response.

 "I was just thinking, when we move in together, we should set up a bird feeder," she repeated.
 "Or even a bird house or bath.
 We can make it really welcoming for all the urban birds in the neighborhood.
-That way, they'll know I'm not someone they need to be afraid of."
+That way, they'll know I'm not something they need to be afraid of."

 "Uh-huh."